kashh56/kashh56/README.md

 # Hi there, I'm Akash Anandani 👋

 Welcome to my GitHub profile!
-I'm a aspiring data scientist and problem solver with a strong foundation in Python and various data science libraries.
+I'm a  data scientist and problem solver with a strong foundation in Python and various data science libraries.
 Here’s a bit more about me and my work.

 ## <img src="/images/Face%20In%20Clouds.webp" alt="Face In Clouds" width="25" height="25" /> Snapshot of Me